 The Geography Department at CU Boulder offers undergraduate students the opportunity to apply and further develop their skills and knowledge through internships that contribute to the host organization’s goals and mission.
 Interns receive academic credit towards a major or minor in Geography through the program.
-To earn credit, interns must complete 144 hours of work during the Fall or Spring semester.
+To earn credit, interns must complete 144 hours of work during the Fall, Spring, or Summer semester.
 Typically, this means that interns will work 8-10 hours per week over the course of a 15-week semester.
-The Fall Semester runs from mid-August to early December, and the Spring Semester runs from early January to late April.
+The Fall Semester runs from mid-August to early December, the Spring Semester runs from early January to late April, and the Summer Semester runs from May to August.
 Exact dates are posted on CU’s academic calendar.
-Since interns receive academic credit for their hours, they are not permitted to be paid (except to reimburse expenses associated with their work, if any).
+Interns receive academic credit for their hours, and internship hours can be paid or unpaid.

 Geography majors and minors bring a wide range of skills that reflect the breadth of the discipline.
 CU Geography allows students to pursue concentrations in the following sub-fields: Spatial Science, Environment-Society relations, Human Geography and Physical Geography.
 Depending on student interests and concentration, interns can contribute skills that range from GIS and cartography, to field work in physical geography, and qualitative research skills that can be applied to topics as diverse as international development, climate change, food and agriculture, resource management, urban planning, GIS, and remote sensing.